cbschuld/ghostscript-aws-lambda-layer/README.md

-# Ghostscript Layer for AWS Lambda (v10.01.1)
+# Ghostscript Layer for AWS Lambda (v10.02.1)

 Scripts to compile Ghostscript (gs) for AWS Lambda instances powered by Amazon Linux 2.x, for the `python3.7`, `python3.8`, `python3.9`, `python3.10`, `nodejs12.x`, `nodejs14.x`, `nodejs16.x` and the `nodejs18.x` lambda runtime.

 ## Description for AWS Serverless Application Repository

-Static build of Ghostscript 10.01.1 for Amazon Linux 2, packaged as a Lambda layer.
+Static build of Ghostscript 10.02.1 for Amazon Linux (via the AWS SAM team), packaged as a Lambda layer.
 Also provides PDF files conversion support using ImageMagick (requires an [ImageMagick layer](https://github.com/cbschuld/imagemagick-aws-lambda-layer)).

 ## Prerequisites